derolli1976/pyexasol/docs/REFERENCE.md

 | `query_params` | `{'table': 'users', 'col1':'bar'}` | (optional) Values for SQL query placeholders |
 | `export_params` | `{'with_column_names': True}` | (optional) Custom parameters for EXPORT query |

-Returns result of callback function
+Return result of callback function

 ### export_parallel()
 This function is part of [parallel HTTP transport API](/docs/HTTP_TRANSPORT_PARALLEL.md).
 It accepts list of proxy `host:port` strings obtained from all child processes and executes parallel export query.
 Parent process only monitors the execution of query.
 All actual work is performed in child processes.